 Roxy, 24 years old

-Our award-winning investment team excels in finding undervalued stocks and building portfolios with a strong focus on capital preservation.Read more >
+Our award-winning investment team excels in finding undervalued stocks and building portfolios with a strong focus on generating attractive risk-adjusted returns.Read more >

 As our investment team continues to grow, we’re always looking for talented recruits to bring their skills, energy and fresh perspectives.Read more >

-Established in 2015 by Jacob Mitchell, Antipodes is an award-winning investment team that specialises in global shares.Read more >
+Established in 2015 by Jacob Mitchell, Antipodes is an award-winning investment team that specialises in global and emerging markets shares.Read more >